Frequently Asked Questions

 The standard outline layout for the Policy Library is:

 If your policy is originally in a Microsoft Word document, when you paste normally (by right-clicking and selecting Paste, or by using the Ctrl + v key combination), it may not be formatted correctly.
-This is because Word transfers extra formatting information into Drupal’s HTML code when pasted normally.
+This is because Word transfers extra formatting information into the CMS HTML code when pasted normally.
 That extra information can disrupt the policy’s format by adding extra spacing, creating line breaks mid-sentence, changing font size/styling, etc.

 If you are in Firefox or Chrome, when you paste it into the pop-up box, it may look like it does not have any formatting applied, but once you click OK, it will show in the main text box with the correct formatting applied.
 If you are using IE and choose Allow access, it will paste the text directly into the main text box, with the correct formatting that the policy had in the Word version.

 If you are copying and pasting from something other than Word, like a PDF document, you can use the Paste as plain text button (the clipboard icon with a T at the bottom, to the left of Paste from Word):